wp-plugins/robo-gallery/readme.txt

 = Is it possible to customize gallery image caption ? =

 In gallery settings you can find images manager where you can change settings of every image, one of the option it's caption of the image

+= How to change amount of images loading on gallery page? =

+In gallery settings we have few options which makes you able to select amount of the images for the first load and for load more action

+= Is it possible to create target blank links? =

+Yes.
+When you open gallery media manager you'll see there list of the gallery images.
+Click on some image and on the right side you'll see images options.
+Every gallery image have target blank field below link field of the gallery image.

 = How to change font style of the gallery image caption? =